yasamankarami/compass/README.md

 ````

 ## Basic usage
-"compass" is a command-line tool that requires only the path to a well-structured configuration file (refer to the documentation for instructions on preparing it).
+**compass** is a command-line tool that requires only the path to a well-structured configuration file (refer to the documentation for instructions on preparing it).
 You can run it using the following command:

 ```bash
    compass path-to-config-file.cfg